ColdGlassOMilk/GMR/README.md

 [Check out the live Demo on itch.io!](https://coldglassomilk.itch.io/gmr)

-> **⚠️ Early Stage Project:** GMR is in active development and not production-ready.
+> **Early Stage Project:** GMR is in active development and not production-ready.
 The API bindings are currently MVP-level (graphics, input, audio basics), and advanced features like networking, physics, and extended audio are not yet implemented.
 That said, it's stable enough for experimentation, game jams, and small projects.
 Contributions welcome!

 ## Features

-- 🔥 **Instant Hot Reload** - Save your Ruby script, see changes immediately.
+- **Instant Hot Reload** - Save your Ruby script, see changes immediately.
 No compile step, no restart, no lost game state
-- 💻 **Live REPL Console** - Press backtick to open a console mid-game.
+- **Live REPL Console** - Press backtick to open a console mid-game.
 Tweak variables, test functions, debug in real-time
-- 🌐 **One Codebase, Every Platform** - Write once, deploy to Windows, Linux, macOS, or the web via WebAssembly
+- **One Codebase, Every Platform** - Write once, deploy to Windows, Linux, macOS, or the web via WebAssembly
-- ⚡ **Ruby Simplicity, Native Speed** - mruby bytecode execution with raylib's hardware-accelerated rendering
+- **Ruby Simplicity, Native Speed** - mruby bytecode execution with raylib's hardware-accelerated rendering
-- 🎮 **Batteries Included** - Graphics, tilemaps, audio, input mapping, collision detection - no external dependencies to wire up
+- **Batteries Included** - Graphics, tilemaps, audio, input mapping, collision detection - no external dependencies to wire up
-- 🛡️ **Safe by Design** - Handle-based resource system keeps Ruby away from raw pointers and memory headaches
+- **Safe by Design** - Handle-based resource system keeps Ruby away from raw pointers and memory headaches
-- 🔧 **Modern CLI Tooling** - `gmrcli setup && gmrcli run` - that's it.
+- **Modern CLI Tooling** - `gmrcli setup && gmrcli run` - that's it.
 JSON output for CI/IDE integration, presets for power users

+---

 ## Quick Start